havocp/xsbt-wiki/Dormant/Introduction-to-Full-Configurations.md

+_Wiki Maintenance Note:_ This page has been _mostly_ replaced by [[Getting Started Full Def]] and other pages.
+See the note at the top of [[Full Configuration]] for details.
+If we can establish (or cause to be true) that everything in here is covered elsewhere, this page can be empty except for links to the new pages.

 There are two types of file for configuring a build: a `build.sbt` file in you project root directory, or a `Build.scala` file in your `project/` directory.
 The former is often referred to as a "light", "quick" or "basic" configuration and the latter is often referred to as "full" configuration.
 This page is about "full" configuration.

 # Naming the Scala build file